 Residents of Belmont, Foster City and San Mateo who are at least 16 years of age or older can participate.
 No matter where you live, no matter who you are, we can all have a role in disaster preparedness.
 CERT is all about neighbor helping neighbor!

 CERT training involves seven sessions and one Saturday session for a total of 25 hours.
 This training consists of interactive lectures and hands-on practice.
 The course concludes with a hands-on training exercise.
 Most community classes will be held at the Foster City Fire Department, 1040 E. Hillsdale Blvd.
 CERT students are taught by San Mateo Consolidated Fire Department personnel and experienced CERT members in basic fire suppression, utility control, light search and rescue and disaster medical.
 Other topics include disaster psychology and disaster incident management.
-The next series of community CERT classes will begin in 2020.
+The next series of community CERT classes will begin in Fall 2021.